DevDaveFrame/gg-employee-records/README.md

 ## Usage

-This app uses Python 3.7
+The API (located in the `/api` directory) uses Python 3.7 and requires the following dependencies:

+- Flask
+- SQLAlchemy
+- Flask SQLAlchemy
+- dateutils.parser
+- python-dotenv

 ### To create your database...

 1. In the terminal, navigate to the api directory.